soupwork/Cisco7to8converter/README.md

 This program will have two view interfaces, one Tkinter GUI and one CLI.
   I want to have something easy for people to use, and something that can be used from the Linux/Unix command line.
-This program will optionally input a csv (data: hostname, IP Address, Username, password7) This program will SSH to a router, and use that to generate the SHA256 secret8 The csv will have a space res'd for the secret 8
+This program will input a csv (data: hostname, IP Address, Username, password7) This program will SSH to a router, and use that to generate the SHA256 secret8 The csv will have a space res'd for the secret 8
 The program will add to the csv, (extra data elements: plaintext password and secret8.
-Saving plaintext password might be turned off in production, or be an option.
+Saving plaintext password might be turned off in production, or be an option. running the CLI program with only a "-p7 level7password" will return the plaintext password

 How It Works
 ===============================================================================